 Nehru’s economic policies

 Nehru emphasized state-control.
-He looked down upon private sector.
+He looked down at the private sector.

 He pursued the policy of import substitution over export promotion,